 The consolidated financial statements have been prepared in accordance with the regulations for financial services institutions as issued by the Central Bank of Kuwait (CBK) in the State of Kuwait.
-These regulations, including the recently issued CBK circulars on regulatory measures in response to COVID-19 and related CBK communications, require banks and other financial institutions regulated by CBK to adopt the International Financial Reporting Standards with the following amendments:
+These regulations require banks and other financial institutions regulated by CBK to adopt the International Financial Reporting Standards as issued by the International Accounting Standards Board (IASB) with the following amendments:

-- Expected credit loss ("ECL") to be measured at the higher of ECL on credit facilities computed under IFRS 9 in accordance to the CBK guidelines or the provisions as required by CBK instructions along with its consequent impact on related disclosures; and - Recognition of modification losses on financial assets arising from payment holidays to customers in response to COVID-19 to be recognized in retained earnings instead of consolidated statement of income as required by IFRS 9.
+- Expected credit loss ("ECL") to be measured at the higher of ECL provision on credit facilities computed under IFRS 9 Financial Instruments ("IFRS 9") in accordance with CBK guidelines or the provisions as required by CBK instructions along with its consequent impact on related disclosures; and - PRecognition of modification losses on financial assets arising from payment holidays to customers as a result of COVID during the financial year ended 31 December 2020, as required by CBK circular no. 2/BS/IBS/461/2020 dated 5 July 2020.
+Modification losses referred to in the circular, should be recognised in retained earnings instead of profit or loss as would be required by IFRS 9.
+However, modification loss on financial assets arising from any other payment holidays to customers shall be recognised in profit or loss in accordance with IFRS 9.
+All modification losses incurred after the year ended 31 December 2020 are recognised in the consolidated statement of income.
+The application of the policy will result in application of different accounting presentation for modification loss in 2020 compared to 2021.